YvanBetremieux/fastapi-network-coverage/README.md

         return long, lat
   ```
   This snippet works like a charm, but tend to be deprecated in the future.
 I'm now using the new approch of pyproj package
-* To retreive city of the entire file (70K rows), I was first apply to each row using native pandas the previous snippet
+* To retrieve city of the entire file (70K rows), I was first apply to each row using native pandas the previous snippet
   But it took more than 8 minutes to iter overs rows.
 I drastically reduce this time, using first Dask package, then pandarallel wich is a bit faster
   and it reduce the time using parallelization with core cpu.
 * To populate db, I transform the original csv file into desired dataframe using pandas.